ratesquant/ACQ/README.md

 	5. Steffen - monotonic cubic spline
 	6. Akima - Akima spline (cubic spline with special condition for derivatives)
 	7. AkimaPeriodic - Akima spline with periodic boundary conditions
+	8. Multiquadrics - Multiquadrics radial basis function

 Bounds is optional argument that controls interpolation outside of interpolation range.
 When interpolating outside of range num Excel error will be returned if bounds is false, while closest point is returned when bounds is true (default).

+# 2D Interpolaton
+	0. Bilinear - interpolation on rectangular grid (linear in each dimension)

+# Mersenne Twister
+Random number generator based on A C-program for MT19937, with initialization improved 2002/1/26.
+Coded by Takuji Nishimura and Makoto Matsumoto.
+Excel interface allows to initialize generator with single or array seed

+	1. acq_random_vector(seed, size) - generate random sample using MT19937
+	2. acq_random_vector_ex(seed, size) - generate random sample using array seed
+	3. acq_vector_element(vector, index) - get a random number from vector (random numbers are returned as vector)
+	4. acq_vector_size(vector) - get size of the vector